-In accordance with the Americans with Disabilities Act (ADA), CSLB accommodates applicants who may applicants who may require an accommodation to take the exam(s).
+In accordance with the Americans with Disabilities Act (ADA), CSLB provides reasonable accommodations for applicants with disabilities that may affect their ability to take the exam(s).
 The applicant must notify CSLB about the need for accommodation; CSLB is not required to provide accommodation if it is unaware of specific needs.
 To request accommodation, submit the "Special Accommodation Request for Examination" available at www.cslb.ca.gov (search: accommodation request) or in any CSLB office.